 • Valuable land.
 Franklin Park has always been attractive to builders, and likely always will be.
 This demand for new homes keeps home values going up over any substantial period of time.

 • Luxury homes.
 If you are looking for a stunning property, Franklin Park has seen an increase in large luxury homes for sale over the years built by some of the most renowned local builders.

 • History.
 If you enjoy living in an neighborhood that has some tales behind it, this area may be for you.
 From being the home of Native Americans to the Civil War and beyond, Franklin Park has been in the center of many historical events.

 • Neighborhood.
 Franklin Park residents report a great sense of community and also have an active civic association.

 Are you looking to buy a home in Franklin Park?
 Do you have a home to sell also?
 Do you just want to ask a real estate question?
-I am here to help.
+We are here to help.

 Franklin Park does not have very high turnover by any means.
 But there are a handful of homes that come on the market every year.

 Are you ready to call McLean home?
 Let’s get started.

 Share this article: